Academic Catalog

 SPED 764 Mathematics Assessment and Strategies 3.00

-This course assessment procedures and teaching strategies appropriate to providing instruction to students having difficulty learning mathematics.
+This course addresses assessment procedures and teaching strategies appropriate to providing instruction to students having challenges mathematics.
 This course has an emphasis on differentiating and adapting existing curriculum to assist all students in reaching the goals of the National Council of Teachers of Mathematics.

 Typically Offered: